chriskrycho/v5.chriskrycho.com/site/journal/2020/crew-dragon-fanfare/day-1.md

     audience: >
         Anyone interested in the process of writing composed music.
 series: >
-    title: Composing <cite>Crew Dragon: Fanfare for a New Era of American Spaceflight</cite>
+    title: Composing <cite>Fanfare for a New Era of American Spaceflight</cite>
     part: 1

 ---